 In any healthcare setting, communication is vital.
 Whether it be a doctor-patient relationship, two researchers discussing experiment results or a delegation of healthcare officials meeting to take important decisions.
 When it comes to medicine and healthcare, the same rules apply to people across the globe.
 Well, all but one – language.

 Often, language creates a barrier that restricts equal access to healthcare, whether it is access to information or treatment.
-Given that, many nations have taken stringent measures at ensuring that access to healthcare is not restricted due to a lack of proficiency in a language.
+Given that, many nations have taken stringent measures to ensure that access to healthcare is not restricted due to a lack of proficiency in a language.
 These measures include providing a medical translation of documents and extending professional medical interpretation services when necessary.

 The benefits of professional medical interpretation

-Unlike translation, which gives the translator some amount of breathing space from the time that they are assigned a project until delivery, interpretation happens in real-time.
+Unlike translation, which gives the translator some breathing space from the time they are assigned a project until delivery, interpretation happens in real-time.

 An interpreter mediates a conversation between two or more people who speak different languages.
 Depending on the mode of interpretation, an interpreter may require native-level proficiency in multiple languages.

-Most of us have encountered situations while travelling, where a bilingual local has helped us communicate with a taxi driver or a vendor.
+Most of us have encountered situations while travelling where a bilingual local has helped us communicate with a taxi driver or a vendor.
 So how is this any different?
 The reason is the context.
-Everyday communication, like in the example above, is different from that of medical interpretation which requires thorough knowledge of the healthcare industry.
+Everyday communication, like in the example above, is different from medical interpretation, which requires thorough healthcare industry knowledge.
 Merely knowing a second language isn’t enough if a person lacks industry knowledge.